-Highly Effective: Leader's actions or impact of leader's actions relevant to this indicator exceed effective levels and constitute models of proficiency for other leaders.
-Effective: Leader's actions or impact of leader's actions relevant to this indicator are sufficient and appropriate reflections of quality work with only normal variations.
-Needs Improvement: Leader's actions or impact of leader's actions relevant to this indicator are evident but are inconsistent or of insufficient scope or proficiency.
-Unsatisfactory: Leader's actions or impact of leader's actions relevant to this indicator are minimal or are not occurring, or are having an adverse impact.
-The essential elements of a learning organization (i.e. personal mastery of competencies, team The leader's actions and supported processes enable the instructional and administrative workforce of The leader's actions reflect attention to building an organization where the essential elements of a There is no or minimal evidence of proactive leadership that supports emergence of a learning learning, examination of mental models, shared vision, and systemic thinking) are focused on improving student learning results.
+Leader's actions or impact of leader's actions relevant to this indicator exceed effective levels and constitute models of proficiency for other leaders.

+The essential elements of a learning organization (i.e. personal mastery of competencies, team learning, examination of mental models, shared vision, and systemic thinking) are focused on improving student learning results.
 Positive trends are evident in closing learning performance gaps among all student subgroups within the school.

 There is evidence that the interaction among the elements of the learning organization deepen the impact on student learning.
-The leader routinely shares with colleagues throughout the district the effective leadership practices learned from proficient implementation of the essential elements of a learning organization.
+The leader routinely shares with colleagues throughout the district the effective leadership practices learned Effective: Leader's actions or impact of leader's actions relevant to this indicator are sufficient and appropriate reflections of quality work with only normal variations.

-the school to function as a learning organization with all faculty having recurring opportunities to participate in deepening personal mastery of competencies, team learning, examination of mental models, a shared vision, and systemic thinking.
+The leader's actions and supported processes enable the instructional and administrative workforce of the school to function as a learning organization with all faculty having recurring opportunities to participate in deepening personal mastery of competencies. team learning, examination of mental models, a shared vision, and systemic thinking.
 These fully operational capacities are focused on improving all students' learning and closing learning performance gaps among student subgroups within the school.